Disappearance of Pascal Zimmer: Investigation

 Within two weeks, Pascal's stepsisters were implicated.
 18-year-old Melanie became a suspect, after her 14-year-old sister Sarah claimed that the older girl had confessed to following Pascal to the Oktoberkirmes and beating him to death with a shovel or iron bar.
 Sarah recanted the accusation after eight days and gave two differing explanations, the first being that police officers had beaten her so that she would instead push a different narrative, according to which a stranger had taken Pascal into his car.
 After an investigation into assault and testimony manipulation was dropped against the officers, Sarah instead claimed that Melanie had asked her sister to not implicate her.
-By the time she testified in court in 2004, she stated that officers had pressured her into the confession via coercion, but not physical violence, and invented the entire story.
+By the time she testified in court in 2004, she stated that officers had pressured her into the confession via coercion, but not physical violence, and invented the entire story by herself on the spot.

 Around the same time as Pascal Zimmer disappeared, pediatric nurse Esther Fehrer took in a 6-year-old boy (born 7 January 1995) from Saarbrücken-Burbach.
 The boy, most often referred to by the pseudonyms "Kevin", "Tobias", and "Bernie", had been removed from the custody of his mentally disabled mother, Andrea Müller, who herself was under legal guardianship of Christa Weyand, the sister of Müller's latest boyfriend.
 Weyand was a former lay judge for the Jugendschöffengericht (juvenile court for adolescent offenders) and ran a local dive bar, the "Tosa-Klause", out of a small hut building near Burbach's railway station, located only a few blocks from Pascal Zimmer's home.
 It was through Weyand's brother that Jugendamt were convinced to remove "Kevin" from his mother in January 2001, as Christa Weyand forced the boy to eat expired food, sleep in an unheated room, and act as a drug courier for her.
+The accusation came after Weyand had refused to pay her brother 100,000 DM after she received the entire inheritance from their father.

 While "Kevin" had been adjusting well to his newest foster family, his foster mother noted that he displayed sexual behaviours, also being prone to experiencing flashbacks and periods of extreme fear, during which "Kevin" would hyperventilate and sometimes choke himself.
 "Kevin" reluctantly opened up to his past over time and in autumn 2002, "Kevin" told his foster mother of abuse he experienced through his biological mother.
-Between 1999 and 2001, "Kevin" had been raped in at least four instances by associates of Christa Weyand, with his mother aiding in one of the rapes.
+Between 1999 and 2001, "Kevin" had been raped in at least four instances by associates of Christa Weyand, with his mother aiding in one of the rapes in Forbach, France.